briandant/11tyblog/content/notes/nuance-about-the-python-mutable-arg-gotcha.md

 date: "git Created"
 ---

 I hit a gotcha today when writing a Python function.
-I wanted to add some nuance to document Python's odd behavior.
-The gotcha, from the [Ruff docs](https://docs.astral.sh/ruff/rules/mutable-argument-default):
+In this note, I wanted to add some nuance to document Python's behavior.
+The problem, from the [Ruff docs](https://docs.astral.sh/ruff/rules/mutable-argument-default), is:

+> ## Why is this bad?
+>
+> Function defaults are evaluated once, when the function is defined.
+>
 > The same mutable object is then shared across all calls to the function.
 If the object is modified, those modifications will persist across calls, which can lead to unexpected behavior.
 >
 > Instead, prefer to use immutable data structures, or take None as a default, and initialize a new mutable object inside the function body for each call.

 (cf. the [_Hitchhiker's Guide to Python_](https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments).)

-The examples in both of those page are helpful, but I wanted to lay out the difference between a default mutabled argument that is actually mutated, and one that is not.
+The examples in both of those page are helpful, but I wanted to lay out the what happens when the mutable argument is mutated, and compare that to a function that does not mutate it.
 The bottom line: if you don't mutate the argument, you won't get the unexpected, gotcha behavior.

 ```python
 In [28]: def does_mutate(alist=[]):